 It’s the historic medina of Fez that is the main attraction here.
 Built in the 9th century and then expanded until the 13th century, the warren of alleyways takes you through markets, past cafes, to madrasas and mosques.

 It feels historic – and that’s part of its charm.
 Unlike some other parts of the country, it hasn’t become overly gentrified to appeal to hip young travellers.

 There are plenty of things to see in Fez, including historic sights like the Bou Inania Madrasa and Al Quaraouiyine.
 But a lot of the enjoyment comes from just getting lost in the maze.

 If you would like a guide, though, there are some great tours of Fez here:

-Perhaps the most famous of the cities to visit in Morocco, Marrakech has embraced tourism and integrated it into the heritage.
+Perhaps the most famous of the cities to visit in Morocco, Marrakech has embraced tourism and integrated it into its heritage.

 The large medina of Marrakech still has plenty of important sights to see, including the Ben Youssef Madrasa, Bahia Palace, and El Badii Palace.
 But there are also quite a few hip cafes and luxury riads amongst them.

 It’s much more about aesthetics in Marrakech, where new art galleries and modern villas mix with ancient mosaics and old-school teashops.
 It’s this blend that makes it such a vibrant city.